 Party Affiliation: Oklahoma has a closed primary system.
 Only voters who are registered members of a recognized political party may vote for the party's candidates in primary and runoff primary elections.
 Registered Independent voters may be eligible to vote in party's primaries and runoff primaries if authorized by the party.
-However, nonpartisan judicial offices, state questions and county questions often are included in primary elections.
-All registered voters, including Independents, are entitled to receive those ballots.
-At general elections, all voters receive the same ballot and may vote for any candidate or question on the ballot.
+For 2018 and 2019, the Democratic Party granted permission for Independents to vote in their primaries and runoff primaries.
+Independents cannot vote in Republican or Libertarian primaries.

 VOTER REGISTRATION QUALIFICATIONS